The instructions below walk you through connecting your Voyager and preparing it for use.

 Step 2: Connect the VGA to HDMI adaptor (Optional)

-This step only applies if you purchased a kit with a VGA adaptor because your computer has no HDMI output.
+This step only applies if you purchased a VGA adaptor for a target system with no HDMI output.

 - Connect the VGA adaptor to your computer's VGA display output.

 - Use the 30-inch black USB-A to microUSB cable to connect the VGA adaptor to any available USB port on your computer.